coodoo/react-redux-isomorphic-example/README.md

-Universal app built with react & redux
+Universal Example for React and Redux
 ======================================

 ## Introduction